 Seberg’s Involvement with Black Panthers

 Seberg was one of the many actors that were involved with the Civil Rights movement in America.
 She was particularly supportive of the Black Panthers.The Black Panther Party was a revolutionary political organization for that fought for Black civil rights.
-According to Seberg’s friend, Rabbi Sol Serber, “She had this need in her to make the world a better place”.
+According to Seberg’s friend, Rabbi Sol Serber, “She had this need in her to make the world a better place.”

-Seberg was drawn to the Panthers because of their Free Breakfast for Children program, and began to make donations to the party, actively provide her support to the cause.
+Seberg was drawn to the Panthers because of their Free Breakfast for Children program and began to make donations to the party, actively providing her support to the cause.
 She also hosted a 1969 fundraiser for the Black Panthers party at her home.
 Hakim Jamal, played by Anthony Mackie in the movie, was one of the leading activists of the movement, and Seberg was said to have had a brief affair with him.
 Though ‘Seberg’ portrays Hakim and Seberg as lovers, this was actually never proven.

 Becoming a Target of FBI’s COINTELPRO